Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Organization
 ------------

-The documentation is organized according to `this system <https://diataxis.fr/>`_, mostly because I couldn't find anything better.
+The documentation is organized according to `this system <https://diataxis.fr/>`_, because it shows up when you google "documentation system" and I couldn't find anything better.

 The four functions:

-* Getting started  (system calls these "tutorials") - overview information for newcomers, learning oriented
+* Getting started  (system calls these "tutorials") - overview information for newcomers, learning oriented (aim for a 1-week course)
 * how-to guides - specific tasks / goals, e.g. solve specific error messages
 * technical reference - describe the machinery, with as little fluff as possible
 * commentary/explanation - understanding, explain the possible alternatives and why a choice was made